 Today, automotive technicians use computers and scanners to help diagnose problems in cars.
-Our high tech automotive service technology program provides 1,800 hours of training in areas of automotive specialization.
-This discipline is taught by ASE (Automotive Service Excellence) certified instructors and allows students who complete specific course work to be qualified for employment or additional specialized training.
+Our high-tech automotive service technology program provides for 10 occupational points of 1,800 hours of training in areas of automotive specialization.
+This discipline is taught by ASE (Automotive Service Excellence) certified instructors and allows students who complete specific coursework to be qualified for employment or additional specialized training.

 - Light Duty Service Assistant

 - Service Manager

 - Shop Owner/Operator

 - Automatic & Manual Drive Train Technician or TransAxle Technician

 - Heating & Air Conditioning Technician

 - Automotive Parts Specialist